Indonesia - Sumba & Flores Photo Tour - full itinerary

 Bali — Tambaloka (Sumba)

-Later in the afternoon we head to the beach at Pantai Mandorak, where a breathtaking panorama of rugged coastline and crystal-clear waters awaits, and a small enclave of colourful fishing boats adds a touch of daily life to the scene.
+Upon arrival we will be transferred to our hotel to check in.
 As the light softens, we end our day catching the sunset at Sunset Cliff, where the golden hues of the setting sun dance across the water and the dramatic cliffs create stunning silhouettes, before heading back to the hotel for a well-earned dinner and time to relax.

 Day 3: